hobbies for women in their 30s

-Part of the journey as a cycle breaker is learning about your passions and hobbies- cultivating and fostering play and what brings you joy.
+Part of the journey as a cycle breaker is learning about your passions and hobbies.
+This isn’t just about staying busy, but rediscovering who you are.

-Along with 90 ideas, I have included a brief description of each hobby and some additional tips.
-So read on for some inspiration.
+So, cycle breaker, if you’re in the same boat, this list of 90 hobbies is for you.
+Along with 90 ideas, I have included a brief description of each hobby and some additional tips to help you find what fits.

 Hobbies include any activities a person engages in regularly simply because they find them enjoyable and meaningful.
 Think of it as a form of relaxation, usually done when you are not working.